-As at the end of 2022, our loan portfolio included no loans in any of these areas of activity.
+As at the end of 2023, our loan portfolio included no loans in any of these areas of activity.
 Nor do we offer credit services in areas or to companies whose activities are unethical or linked to corruption, violate human rights or have a significant negative impact on the environment.
 Customers whose activities have an environmental impact are checked in each specific case to ensure that they comply with the applicable environmental protection standards in their activities.

 In 2022, we launched the first green product of the Coop Pank group - Green Leasing.
-The purpose of green leasing is to encourage the use of more climate-friendly vehicles, and for this purpose we offer green leasing an interest rate under better conditions compared to standard leasing.
+The purpose of green leasing is to encourage the use of more climate-friendly vehicles, and for this purpose we offer green leasing at an interest rate under better conditions compared to standard leasing.
+We also offer more favourable conditions for the purchase of property with a higher energy class.

 In the pricing of bank services we are honest and transparent, and in the marketing of services we are guided by principles of responsibility.
-We observe all of the requirements of the Money Laundering and Terrorist

-Financing Prevention Act.
+We observe all of the requirements of the Money Laundering and Terrorist Financing Prevention Act.
 In order to get to know our clients, we ask them to provide us with detailed information and we monitor their activities, all while observing the requirements of the Personal Data Protection Act.
 We are guided in our protection of personal data by the principle of integrated data protection, wherein we apply data protection throughout the data-processing life cycle and use only as much data as we need to in order to offer quality banking services.

-For the good of the environment (SDG 7 & SDG 12)
+For the good of the environment (SDG 8, SDG 12 & SDG 13)